-Imagine that you want to run an experiment to test a distributed application you just coded, on the Internet.
-You can use NEPI to deploy your application on PlanetLab nodes, run the experiment, and collect result files you might have generated during the experiment (e.g. pcap files from tcpudmps).

-Sure, you could do this by coding your own BASH script, but it will probably take more time and painful hours of debugging if you want to do it right.
-NEPI aims at providing a re-usable code base to run network experiments on target experimentation platforms, so to decrease the time you spend in developing platform specific scripts or programs, and debugging them.
+Imagine that you want to run an experiment to test on the Internet a distributed application you just implemented.
+You can use NEPI to automate deployment of your application on the PlanetLab testbed, run the experiment, and then collect result files to your local machine.
+NEPI aims at providing a re-usable code base to run network experiments on target experimentation platforms, and in this way decrease the time you spend developing platform-specific scripts and debugging them.

-In a nut-shell, NEPI is a network experiment management framework which provides a simple way of describing network experiments, and the logic to automatically deploy those experiments on the target experimentation environments.
-It also provides the means to control the resources used in the experiment (e.g. Nodes, applications, switches, virtual machines, routing table entries, etc.) during experiment execution, and to collect results generated by the experiment to a local repository.
+NEPI is a network experiment management framework that provides a simple way of describing network experiments, and the logic to automatically deploy those experiments on the target experimentation environments.
+It also provides the means to control the resources used in the experiment (e.g. Nodes, applications, switches, virtual machines, routing table entries, etc) during experiment execution, and to collect results generated by the experiment to a local repository.

-The experiment deployment and control is done by the Experiment Controller (EC) entity, which is responsible for the global orchestration of the experiment.
-The EC knows nothing about how to manage specific resources (e.g. how to configure a network interface in a PlanetLab node), instead it delegates those tasks to entities called Resource Manager (RM).

-The RMs are responsible of controlling single resources (e.g. a Linux host, an Open vSwitched on PlanetLab nodes, etc).
-Different types of resources will be controlled by different RMs, specifically adpated to control them.
-All RMs implement a same external interface, that the EC uses to control them in a uniform way.
+The experiment deployment and control are done by the ExperimentController (EC), which is the entity responsible for the global orchestration of the experiment.
+The EC knows nothing about how to manage specific resources (e.g. how to configure a network interface in a PlanetLab node), instead it delegates resource management to platform-specific entities called Resource Manager (RM).
+The RMs are responsible for controlling resources (e.g. Linux hosts, Open vSwitches on PlanetLab nodes, etc).
+Different types of resources are be controlled by specific RMs.
+All RMs implement a same API that the EC uses to communicate with them in a uniform way.

-NEPI is not magical, it can not control all existing resources on all existing experimentation platforms by default.
-However, potentially any resource could be controlled by NEPI if the adequate Resource Manager is implemented for it.
-Fortunately, NEPI already provides several Resource Managers for different resources on a variety of testbeds, and new Resource Manager classes can be extended from existing ones, to control new types of resources.
+NEPI can not control all existing resources on all existing experimentation platforms by default.
+However, arbitrary resources can be controlled in NEPI if the 4 CHAPTER 1.
+FAQ corresponding Resource Manager is implemented for it.
+Fortunately, NEPI already provides several ResourceManagers to manage different resources on a variety of testbeds, and new Resource Manager classes can be extended from existing ones by the experimenters.
+The idea behind NEPI is to support running network experiments on potentially any experimentation platform, using a single software tool, instead of using a dedicated software for each platform.